 Writing & Research

-Prioritizing the study of dance and choreography across a range of interdisciplinary practices, with an emphasis on audience experiences of immersive performance.
+Prioritizing the study of dance and choreography through interdisciplinary approaches, with an emphasis on audience experiences and participatory, immersive arts practices.

 TDR/The Drama Review (2017)